 Proposals for sector specific voting must be submitted to the Board for approval to ensure they do not conflict with other sectors or conflict with risk management or finances of the Federation otherwise a full GA consideration will be appropriate.

-For a sector specific vote the quorum will be 1/3 rounded up of the eligible (for that sector) Full Members.
+For a sector specific vote, the quorum will be 1/3 rounded up of the eligible (for that sector) Full Members.

-Currently there are four sectors:
+Currently there are five sectors: